What is Florence Italy known for?

 Renaissance

-The first answer to what is Florence, Italy known for is kind of obvious.
+The first answer to what Florence, Italy, is known for is obvious.
 Florence is known as the cradle of the Renaissance.
-It was in Florence that the Renaissance was born and where it was most vigorous.
+It was in Florence that the Renaissance was born and most vigorous.
 At that time, Florence was the world’s wealthiest and most influential city.

-The Renaissance is the period in European history that marks the transition from the Middle Ages to the Modern Ages, going from the late 14th century to the 16th century.
-Though precise periodization is impossible as it occurred with different timings throughout Europe, and there’s no major event to mark it.
+The Renaissance is the period in European history that marks the transition from the Middle Ages to the Modern Age, spanning the late 14th to the 16th centuries.
+However, precise periodization is impossible, as it occurred at different times across Europe and there’s no major event to mark it.

-Characterized by the effort to rediscover and surpass the ideals and achievements of classical antiquity, the Renaissance had its intellectual basis in a version of humanism, putting the human in the center of all things.
-This radically new way of thinking manifested in everything from every kind of art to science and politics.
+Characterized by the effort to rediscover and surpass the ideals and achievements of classical antiquity, the Renaissance had its intellectual basis in a form of humanism that put the human at the center of all things.
+This radically new way of thinking manifested in everything from art to science and politics.

 The Republic of Florence was the source of the Renaissance.
-The wealth accumulated in Florence due to its trade success and its social, civic, and political peculiarities made Renaissance possible.
+The wealth accumulated in Florence, driven by its trade success and social, civic, and political peculiarities, made the Renaissance possible.
 With so much money to spend and the rediscovery of Greek philosophy, the wealthy citizens of Florence (and the Medici in particular) could afford to support artists, scientists, and thinkers, stimulating new ideas and artistic movements.

 Medici

-The house of Medici was the most important and affluent family in Florence during the Renaissance, when the city was one of the major centers of medieval European trade and finance and one of the wealthiest cities of that period.
+The Medici family was the most important and affluent in Florence during the Renaissance, when the city was one of the major centers of medieval European trade and finance and one of the wealthiest cities of the period.

-The initial wealth and influence of the Medici came from wool production and trade, but their prominence came mostly from banking and politics during the 15th century.
-During this period, the Medici Bank became the largest in Europe and was one of Europe’s most prosperous and respected institutions.
+The Medici’s initial wealth and influence came from wool production and trade, but their prominence grew mostly from banking and politics during the 15th century.
+During this period, the Medici Bank became the largest in Europe and one of the most prosperous and respected institutions in Europe.

-At one time, the Medici were probably the wealthiest family in the world, which facilitated the rise of their political power.
+At one time, the Medici were probably the wealthiest family in the world, which facilitated their rise in political power.
 Four Popes came from the Medici: Pope Leo X (1513–1521), Pope Clement VII (1523–1534), Pope Pius IV (1559–1565), and Pope Leo XI.
 They also received the hereditary title Duke of Florence, which was later elevated to the Grand Duchy of Tuscany.

 The Medicis ruled Florence and created an environment where humanism, art, and science flourished, originating in the Renaissance era.
-They (and other families) were great patrons of arts and science, financing the construction of grand monuments and the production of amazing art pieces.
-It is even said that they have funded the invention of the piano and opera.
+They (and other families) were great patrons of the arts and sciences, financing the construction of grand monuments and the production of remarkable artworks.
+It is even said that they funded the invention of the piano and the development of opera.

-The Medici were patrons of artists, architects, and thinkers such as Leonardo da Vinci, Michelangelo, Raphael, Brunelleschi, Botticelli, Machiavelli, Galileo, Francesco Redi, and many others, which takes us to the next thing Florence is famous for, all the art and museums.
+The Medici were patrons of artists, architects, and thinkers such as Leonardo da Vinci, Michelangelo, Raphael, Brunelleschi, Botticelli, Machiavelli, Galileo, Francesco Redi, and many others, which brings us to the next thing Florence is famous for: its art and museums.

 Art and Museums